oblador/react-native-vector-icons/README.md

 ### Font location customisation

-For fonts like the FontAwesome Pro as well as fontello and icomoon where you provide the fonts, the default location for the font files is `rnvi-fonts` in the same directory as your package.json.
+For fonts like the FontAwesome Pro as well as Fontello and Icomoon where you provide the fonts, the default location for the font files is `rnvi-fonts` in the same directory as your package.json.
 This can be customized by setting the `fontDir` property in your `package.json` file.

 ```json
 {